ExCALIBUR-NEPTUNE/nektar-diffusion-ambipolar/README.md

 >make -j 4 install
 >ctest
 ```
 By executing the command *ccmake ..*, all flags of configuration are listed and displayed.
 For a typical installation, the following flags, NEKTAR_USE_MPI, NEKTAR_USE_SCOTCH, NEKTAR_USE_SYSTEM_BLAS_LAPACK and NEKTAR_USE_HDF5, should be switched on by pressing *enter* key.
-Subsequently, pressure *c* key until the option *Pressure [g] to generate and exit* appears.
-Finally, pressure *g* to generate the configuration file.
+Subsequently, pressing *c* key until the option *Press [g] to generate and exit* appears.
+Finally, press *g* to generate the configuration file.

 **Debugging compilation, installation and testing:**